 Use # mx-interface-mgmt led command to get the list of controllable LEDs on your Arm-based computer.

-In the following example, the returned NAME "L1" refers to the yellow LED for cellular signal, labeled "L1" on the device.
+Below is an example of the available LEDs on the UC-8220 Series.
+The returned NAME "L1" refers to the yellow LED for cellular signal, labeled "L1" on the device.
 For LEDs with multiple colors such as USR (yellow and green), 2 LED names will appears (USR_Yellow and USR_Green).
 For this type of LEDs, you must set the state of a color to "off" before setting another color to "on" or "blinking".

-moxa@moxa-tb zkb1090923:~\$ mx-interface- mgmt led
+moxa@moxa-tbzkb1090923:~\$ mx-interface-mgmt led

-NAME LABEL STATE
+NAME LABEL STATE ALIAS

-WЗ W3:yellow:signal off
+W3 W3:yellow:signal off N/A

-USR_Yellow USR:yellow:programmable off
+USR Yellow USR:yellow:programmable off N/A

-USR_Green USR:green:programmable off
+USR_Green USR:green:programmable off N/A

-L1 L1:yellow:signal off
+L1 L1:yellow:signal off N/A

-W1 W1:yellow:signal off
+W1 W1:yellow:signal off N/A

-L2 L2:yellow:signal off
+L2 L2:yellow:signal off N/A

-W2 W2:yellow:signal off
+W2 W2:yellow:signal off N/A

-L3 L3:yellow:signal off
+L3 L3:yellow:signal off N/A